 Market vs Control Fallacy

-Polarised positions that assert the Orchestration of Distributed Energy Resources (DER/CER) must be largely or entirely achieved via technological control or economic incentives.
+Polarised positions that assert the Orchestration of Distributed Energy Resources (DER) must be largely or entirely achieved via technological control or economic incentives.

 For example, a market economics view may assert that establishing the right market rules and prices will be sufficient.
 By contrast, a control engineering perspective may assert that establishing the right standards, protocols and optimisation equations will be sufficient.